City of Lights (Pastel)

 The Lofty Palace windows in East Vancouver. |

-The Sofft sponge tools took the pastel across the surface in sheer sweeps much like a glaze, shimmering under the color while mixing with the top layer.
+The Sofft sponge tools applied the pastel across the surface in sheer sweeps, much like a glaze, shimmering under the color while blending with the top layer.

 ![]() |